Email marketing is likely to be one of the most important marketing channels for your business, and for good reason.

 If too many people are reporting your email as spam, it’s a red flag for services like Gmail who are more likely to then send your emails straight to the spam folder for other recipients.

-While a certain proportion of people will always mark an email as spam even when it’s no such thing, if the number starts to creep up or gets above a certain level, it tells you a few things:
+While a certain proportion of people will always mark an email as spam even when it’s no such thing, if the number starts to creep up or gets above a certain level, it indicates potential problems:

 To fix, reduce the possibility of future spam complaints by doing one or more of the following: